equinor/git-introduction/README.md

 patching file a
 ```

-It is also possible to go back (we are asked in this case)
+It is also possible to go back

 ```bash
 $ patch b.txt fix.patch